andgineer/bombard/README.rst

 |made_with_python| |build_status| |coverage| |upload_pip| |pypi_version| |pypi_license| |readthedocs|

-Bombard is a tool for stress test and benchmarking your HTTP server.
+A flexible tool for stress testing servers with easily configurable requests.

+Bombard allows you to simulate high-load scenarios by sending customizable requests to your server, helping you assess its performance and stability under stress.

-Especially it's good to simulate a heavy load and initial burst of simultaneous HTTP requests with complex logic.
+It's especially good at simulating heavy loads and initial bursts of simultaneous HTTP requests with complex logic.

-It is designed to be extremely simple yet powerful tool to load test functional behavior.
+Bombard is designed to be an extremely simple yet powerful tool for load testing functional behavior.

-Thanks to optional Python inlines you can fast and easy describe complex logic for the tests.
+Thanks to optional Python inlines, you can quickly and easily describe complex logic for your tests.

-Test report shows you how many requests per second your server is capable of serving and with what latency.
+The test report shows you how many requests per second your server is capable of serving and with what latency.

 Installation